Elections - Thursday 1 May 2025

 Voter ID

-Voters will be required to show photo ID when voting at a polling station on 2 May 2024.
+Voters are required to show photo ID when voting at a polling station.
 Visit our Elections Act and Voter ID page for more information.

 Can't get to the polling station?